top of page

 Simon Sotelo, Fred Barraza, Rick Garcia, Dina Madrid and Daniel Mora.

-Moderated by Guadalupe Cano, panelists for the third Discussion titled:
+Moderated by Patrick Quinn, panelists for the third Discussion titled:

 Silver City/Grant County 2025-2026 Season